wondering if it’s still possible

 You can have children and a life in the outdoors.
 It is not only possible, but very practical and easy.
 Your children will grow up with the same memories, the same experiences of excitement, joy and wonder that brought you together.

 We built this site because we are you.
-Seven years ago, faced with the impending birth of our first child, we asked ourselves.
+Eight years ago, faced with the impending birth of our first child, we asked ourselves.
 “Is it all over?”
 We knew friends who had hung up their rock shoes for good, mothballed their tents and committed themselves to a life less wild.

 Thankfully, we got some key advice from sage friends that set us on our path.
 Using this advice we have been able to: